Nideshkanna/week1-rtl-design-flow/Day2/Readme.md

 ## What’s New in Day 2?

-Today, we move closer to **real-world ASIC design flows** by diving into three critical aspects:
+Today, we move closer to **real-world SoC design flows** by diving into three critical aspects:

 - **Timing Libraries (`.lib`)** → What they are, how to read them, and the naming conventions used.
 - **Hierarchical vs. Flat Synthesis** → Different strategies for synthesizing complex designs.